ibm-cloud-docs/vpc/snapshots_vpc_manage.md

     ```
     {: pre}

-2. Enter the `snapshot-delete` command and specify the ID of the snapshot.
+2. Run the `snapshot-delete` command and specify the ID of the snapshot.

     ```
     ibmcloud is snapshot-delete SNAPSHOT_ID